If you are in a mental-health crisis we urge you to call 911 or go straight to your local hospital-emergency room.

 For many general issues relating to mental health, there is HealthFinder.

-For substance abuse, there is Addiction Resource.
-For elders, click here.
-Also see Protection and Advocacy for Individuals with Mental Illness (PAIMI): or 877.726.4727.
+For substance abuse there is SAMHSA and 800.662-HELP (4357).
+Also Protection and Advocacy for Individuals with Mental Illness (PAIMI); or, 877.726.4727.

-For gambling and other addictions, in New York State, there is HOPENY: 1.877.8.HOPENY (467369).
+For gambling and other addictions, in New York State, there is HOPENY: 877.8.HOPENY (467369).

 In New York City: Thrive NYC.
-Can also call: 888-NYCWell (888.692.9355); text “WELL” to 65173; English 888.692.9355; Spanish 888.692.9355, press 3; Mandarin or Cantonese: same “888” number and press 4.
+Can also call: 888.NYCWell (888.692.9355); text “WELL” to 65173; English 888.692.9355; Spanish 888.692.9355, press 3; Mandarin or Cantonese: same “888” number and press 4.

 Some information on Seasonal Affective Disorder (SAD): click here.

-For elders experiencing social-isolation click here and/or call 1.800.677.1116.
+For elders experiencing social-isolation click here and/or call 800.677.1116.

 Loss of memory, Severe or Not or other signs of demented behavior in a middle-aged or, particularly, an elder?
 See this link to the National Institute of Health/NIA.
 In addition, the Alzheimer’s Association has a Web site and phone number plus this link to contact political representatives; and there is the Alzheimer’s Foundation of America.